People and places

 Centil Law is a regional law firm focusing on Central Asia’s emerging markets.
 Ravshan Adilov, a partner in its Tashkent office, handles both transactional and regulatory work.
 While he has expertise in the petroleum and subsoil sectors, he also advises on the FMCG sector, including on M&A, joint ventures, franchising, brand sales, supply, distribution and license agreements, and technology contracts, often within a cross-border context.

 Dentons combined with local firm Avent Advokat in June 2017, giving it access to Uzbekistan.
-Counsel Ulugbek Abdullaev concentrates on technology and media projects and intellectual property transactions, among other things, including recent work advising a foreign pharmaceutical company on trademark infringement issues and establishing a supply chain in Uzbekistan.
+Partner Ulugbek Abdullaev concentrates on technology and media projects and intellectual property transactions, among other things, including recent work advising a foreign pharmaceutical company on trademark infringement issues and establishing a supply chain in Uzbekistan.

 Since 2001, Munich-based IP firm EUROMARKPAT has offered professional consultancy and advice in all IP matters in Uzbekistan through its Tashkent office, led by partner and patent attorney Vladimir Nekrasov, who is noted for his work in drafting patent applications and representing clients before the Uzbekistani Patent Office.
 Galina Michailova also represents clients in trademark matters.